Food Safety Program

 • A structure described in section 8 (1) (b) or (2) that is used for producing cannabis in accordance with section 8.

-No. Eligible Participants ONLY seeking funding for one or more OFFS or HACCP certification audit(s) can apply for those activities with no need for an on-site food safety assessment.
+No. Eligible Participants only seeking funding for one or more OFFS or HACCP certification audit(s) under Category 3: Food Safety Certifications can apply for those activities with no need for a food safety assessment.

-Eligible Participants that have never been inspected or audited or have not been inspected/audited for more than 1 year, by federal, provincial, or a qualified Certification Body (CB), need to complete their on-site assessment by a Qualified Food Safety Professional (QFSP) before they are eligible funding for food safety improvements.
+Eligible participants that have never been inspected or audited or have not been inspected/audited for over a year will need to complete a food safety assessment (through Category 1 of FSP or privately by another means) by a Qualified Food Safety Professional (QFSP) prior to seeking funding for Category 2: Food Safety Improvements.

 Claims may be submitted with your project reporting in IAF’s Client Portal.
 Please view the project resource hub for more details on reporting.